qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - love the package tracking and subscription
 - how can i stop tracking packages i have another app for this
 - hi, i have difficulty tracking my packages

+## intent:change_account_pwd
+- I've changed my email account password, how can I update this information in the app?
+- Hello, I've changed my email account password, how can I update this information in the app?

+## intent:change_default_address
+- How do I change my Default Address?
+- Hello, How do I change my Default Address?

+## intent:change_folder_list
+- How do I change the folders (mailboxes) listed in my menu?
+- Hello, How do I change the folders (mailboxes) listed in my menu?

+## intent:change_lines_number_in_preview
+- How do I change the number of lines I can preview in a message?
+- Hello, How do I change the number of lines I can preview in a message?

 ## intent:change_notification_sound
 - i changed all my notification sounds but when i get notified the default notification sound still plays